-May and June are especially beautiful on the Cornwall Orchards property.
+May and June are especially beautiful on the Cornwall Orchards B&B property near Middlebury, Vermont.
 Guests can unplug, walk our trails, and reconnect with nature.
 We have three turtles in the pond, a newly planted forest of balsam fir, serviceberry, linden, and hazelnut trees. and we have eight, two-week old chicks!

 Today they are looking scruffy as their real feathers come in.
 Next October we hope to serve our own colorful eggs.
 The chickens will be in the coop in June, devouring compostable table scraps, and helping us keep the gardens blooming.